 The inception of the united states came about as the result of law-abiding colonial leaders who obeyed the King, his Governors, and Sheriffs.
-They followed every law and peacefully sought to ‘change the laws’ or the British Government.
-They totally never revolted against the government, right?
+They followed every law and peacefully sought to ‘change the laws’ of the British Government.
+They never revolted against the government.

 Throughout the 1930s, law-abiding citizens in Germany obeyed the laws, as well.
-When the law slowly began to mandate that Jews registered with the government and eventually identify themselves with a yellow star on their clothes and eventually live in segregated ghettos, the righteous people of Germany and other Nazi-occupied territories reported the criminals who willfully broke the laws to the police.
+When the law slowly began to mandate that Jews registered with the government and eventually identify themselves with a yellow star on their clothes and move to segregated ghettos, the righteous people of Germany and other Nazi-occupied territories reported the criminals who willfully broke the laws to the police.
 One of the famous German criminals who willfully violated the law in her home state of the Netherlands was Anne Frank.

 Along with her family of fugitives who refused to comply with the law which required them to register with the government so that they could be accounted for and/or be put to work, Anne went into hiding.
 The family was discovered to be in violation of the registry law in 1944, and they were captured and then tortured and killed by the brave police who protected the community.
 Unfortunately, one of the criminals in the family survived the ordeal.
 These disobedient citizens were punished accordingly by the politicians and their ‘law enforcement’.
 As conservatives and progressives remind us every day:

 “If you didn’t want to be punished, you should have just obeyed the law!”

 In 1942, President Roosevelt passed a similar race-based registration and relocation law that required all Americans of Japanese descent to be placed in concentration camps.
 For the next four years, over 100,000 Japanese-Americans, most of which were US citizens were forced to live in prison-like camps, and these laws were enforced by brave police officers, of course.